 Unfurl is tool that helps you use Git to record and deploy changes to your DevOps infrastructure.
 By using Git and Unfurl to deploy cloud infrastructure as reproducible building blocks we can use open source development techniques to manage and run live services.

-All infrastructure is both developed and managed through Unfurl repos so the provenance of all first-class resources are known.
+All infrastructure is both developed and managed through Unfurl repositories so the provenance of all first-class resources are known.
 Unfurl commits are signed by the committer and optional approvers, including by automated CI/CD processes.
 All significant persistent state is archived via DataCommons Archive service to enable full reproducibility and give developers easy access to sandboxed replicas of the live environment.

 Access to each infrastructure layer is restricted to the roles that is responsible for it (e.g. service operators, Infrastructure operators, and cloud providers).